privacy-scaling-explorations/ideas/README.md

 # PSE Ideas
 ## Rationale
-This repository and the corresponding process intends to support collecting ideas and track their status till potential decision for implementation.
+This repository and the corresponding process intend to support collecting ideas and track their status until potential decision for implementation.

 ## Process
 _Inspired by the [EIP process](https://eips.ethereum.org/EIPS/eip-1) (lighter,less formal/technical process.)_.